Moodkiller/GetLinkInfo/readme.md

 ### Usage:
 `getlinkinfo-v2.php?url=ABC`
+Enable with `+/-Linkinfo` when on a channel
-The mIRC script is set to parse for links automatically when enabled on a channel
+The mIRC script is set to parse for links automatically and feed the url to the hosted phps script when enabled on a channel.

 ### Output (web):
 <img width="1043" alt="image" src="https://github.com/Moodkiller/GetLinkInfo/assets/11341653/e4b7fb83-e75a-4dde-ac35-63e0dbec286d">